How to Take Payments with Verint: PCI-Compliant Payment Integration for Verint-Powered Contact Centres

 Frequently Asked Questions

-Shuttle masks DTMF tones at the SIP layer beneath Verint.
-When the customer enters their card on the keypad, the tones never reach Verint's recording or transcription pipeline — only the surrounding conversation context is preserved.
-This is the critical pattern for keeping Verint recording infrastructure out of PCI scope.
+The card is captured in a secure Twilio Pay call, separate from your CCaaS audio.
+The digits never reach Verint's recording or transcription pipeline, only the surrounding conversation context is preserved.
+This is the pattern that keeps Verint recording infrastructure out of PCI scope.

 Will Shuttle work with Verint's quality and AI analytics?

 Yes.
 Verint's quality scoring, coaching, and AI analytics continue as normal across the surrounding conversation.
-The DTMF masking happens at the SIP layer, so analytics outputs never contain card numbers — but the conversation context around the payment moment is preserved for quality and coaching purposes.
+Because the card capture happens in the Twilio Pay call rather than in your recorded audio, analytics outputs never contain card numbers.

 What does Shuttle cost?

-Per-transaction pricing — see Shuttle pricing.
-No per-seat fees, so cost scales with payment volume not headcount.
+$0.20 per successful transaction for voice, with no per-seat fees, so cost scales with payment volume not headcount.
+Payment links are currently free.

 Related Reading